-- Lacing will require two sets of looping groups: an entry loop set and a second looping group nearer to the ArcBlok. - 4.
-Attach one end of the rope to the cable bundle.
+Lacing requires two sets of looping groups: an entry loop set and a second looping group nearer to the ArcBlok.

+3. Attach one end of the rope to the cable bundle.

-5. After attaching the rope to the cables, make a loop in the rope and pull the loop around the cable bundle from behind.
-Pull the loose end of the rope through the loop (First Cable Lacing Loop, page 66).
+4. After attaching the rope to the cables, make a loop in the rope and pull the loop around the cable bundle from behind.
+Pull the loose end of the rope through the loop (see First Cable Lacing Loop, page 81).

-Figure 69 - First Cable Lacing Loop
+Figure 85 - First Cable Lacing Loop

-- 6. Continue to pull the rope through the loop until the rope is tight.
-Continue to make a loop group of no more than two loops, wrapping the cable bundle four times. - 7.
-Next, to create the second loop group, pull the rope around the cable bundle.
+- 5. Continue to pull the rope through the loop until the rope is tight.
+Continue to make a loop group of no more than two loops, wrapping the cable bundle four times. - 6.
+Create the second loop group by pulling the rope around the cable bundle.
 Make a loop by pulling the loose end under the rope.
 Continue to pull the rope through the loop until it is tight around the cable bundle.
 Repeat the procedure until the cable bundle has no more than two loops, wrapping the cable bundle four times.
-The spacing between the upper and lower loop groups should be no less than 4 in.
-(102 mm) (Upper and Lower Cable Lacing Groups).
+The spacing between the upper and lower loop groups should be no less than four in.
+(102 mm) (see Upper and Lower Cable Lacing Groups, page 81).

-Figure 70 - Upper and Lower Cable Lacing Groups
+Figure 86 - Upper and Lower Cable Lacing Groups

-8. Ensure the cable bundles do not disengage the interphase barriers from the grooves of the ArcBlok lug cover (ArcBlok Interphase Barriers, page 67 and ArcBlok Interphase Barriers and Lug Cover Grooves, page 68).
+7. Make sure the cable bundles do not disengage the interphase barriers from the grooves of the ArcBlok lug cover (see ArcBlok Interphase Barriers, page 82 and ArcBlok Interphase Barriers and Lug Cover Grooves, page 82).

-Figure 71 - ArcBlok Interphase Barriers
+Figure 87 - ArcBlok Interphase Barriers

-9. After the entire cable bundle has been laced, tie the ends of the ropes securely to the looping groups, then cut and tape the ends to prevent fraying.
+- 8. After the entire cable bundle has been laced, tie the ends of the ropes securely to the looping groups, then cut and tape the ends to help prevent fraying.
 Make sure the rope ends are not obstructing the cable vault front cover, overlapping seals, or rear panel damper.
-After the entire cable bundle has been laced, tie the ends of the ropes securely to the looping groups, then cut and tape the ends to prevent fraying.
-Make sure the rope ends are not obstructing the cable vault front cover, overlapping seals, or overlapping seals, or rear panel damper.
-After the ends are not obstructing the cable vault front cover, overlapping seals, or rear panel damper.

-10. While keeping the ArcBlok lug cover in place, remove all cover hardware.
+After the entire cable bundle has been laced, tie the ends of the ropes securely to the looping groups, then cut and tape the ends to help prevent fraying.
+Make sure the rope ends are not obstructing the cable vault front cover, overlapping seals, or rear panel damper.
+After the entire cable bundle has been laced, the the ends of the ropes securely to the looping groups, then cut and tape the ends to help prevent fraying.
+Make sure the rope ends are not obstructing the cable vault front cover, overlapping seals, or rear panel damper. - 9.
+While keeping the ArcBlok lug cover in place, remove all cover hardware.

-NOTE: Make sure the interphase barriers remain inserted into the grooves of the ArcBlok lug cover (ArcBlok Interphase Barriers and Lug Cover Grooves).
+NOTE: Make sure the interphase barriers remain inserted into the grooves of the ArcBlok lug cover (see ArcBlok Interphase Barriers and Lug Cover Grooves, page 82).